 Jonathan Alpert is known for delivering frank yet helpful advice.
-Journalists admire his candor and warmth, and they frequently call on him to comment on hard news stories, current events, lifestyle and hot-button issues, celebrities, politicians, mental health, and more.
-Jonathan has appeared on every major national news show and is frequently quoted in newspapers, magazines, radio, and the international press.
+Journalists appreciate his direct and easy-to-understand insight into a variety of issues.
+They frequently call on him to comment on hard news stories, current events, lifestyle and hot-button issues, celebrities, politicians, mental health, and more.
+Jonathan has appeared on every major national news show and is often quoted in newspapers, magazines, radio, and the international press.
 He also appears in the 2010 Oscar-winning film, Inside Job where he comments on the financial crisis.
-Jonathan is also consulted by major corporations, most recently Liberty Mutual Insurance and Safeco for a safe driving campaign called Drive it Forward Fridays and by NutriBullet where he served as an expert on stress in their latest TV commercial and product launch.
+Jonathan is also consulted by major corporations.
+Most recently by Liberty Mutual Insurance/Safeco for a safe driving campaign as well as a one on time management and achieving balance.
+He also was hired by NutriBullet where he served as an expert on stress in their latest TV commercial and product launch.

 Jonathan’s book BE FEARLESS: Change Your Life in 28 Days was published in the United States by Center Street /Hachette in 2012 and has also been published in the United Kingdom, Germany, Spain, Brazil, Portugal, China, Taiwan, and Japan.